Why What we Value Matters

 About The Right Questions

-Wherever you are on your journey, I hope that you find information on this site to help you on the next leg of your quest.
+Wherever you are on your leadership journey, I hope that you find resources on this site to help you on the next leg of your quest.
 Even if that is just the inspiration to take one small step in the right direction, then that is a success.
 If you can take pleasure in learning and travelling as you go, then so much the better.

-I love to serve people, helping them unlock their potential, empowering them as leaders, and assisting them in achieving their goals.
-Please get in touch and let me know how I can support you!
+I love to serve people, helping them unlock their values, develop their leadership, and achieve their goals, through coaching, facilitation and courses.
+Please get in touch and let me know how I can support you.

 When we set ourselves a goal, we want to stick to it.
 Equally, as a leader or manager, you have to effectively delegate tasks in order for your team to perform well and to achieve your aim.
+Setting clear goals also helps to motivate teams and individuals because they understand what they need to do.

 But this is simpler in theory than in practice.
 Often a leader’s’ experience is that – even when you think you have delegated something effectively – you still encounter problems.
 People may keep coming back and bugging you with questions, or alternatively the task is not done on time, or the job is not completed to the right standard.